lekhrajdinkar/02-spring/aws/04_network/01_ELB_ASG.md

 - purpose:
   - gateway | forwards traffic to healthy servers.
-  - separate `public-traffic` from `private-traffic`, can create public and private LB.
+  - separate `public-traffic` and `private-traffic`, can create public and private LB.
   - provide `TLS/SSL-termination`
     - allowing it to decrypt and inspect incoming traffic before forwarding it to the backend instances.
     - already integrated with `ACM`.
-  - Enforce `stickiness with cookies` ?
+  - Enforce `stickiness with cookies`

 - Types:
   - `Classic` CLB (deprecated)